cjrace/gss-chart-colours/colour_palette_guidance.md

 ### Thoughts on success criterion 1.4.11 Non-text Contrast

-Our guidance is that to make data visualisations as accessible as possible, adjacent colours should have a 3:1 contrast ratio whenever this can be done.
+To make data visualisations as accessible as possible, adjacent colours should have a 3:1 contrast ratio whenever this can be done.
 However, in more complex data visualisations with several colours it is not always possible for adjacent colours to have a 3:1 contrast with each other and with the background.
-When this happens we would class it as a particular presentation, essential to the information being conveyed.
+When this happens it can be classed as a particular presentation, essential to the information being conveyed.
 Therefore, it would not fail the accessibility legislation under this success criterion.

 <-- Hannah Thomas: we could also advise to use things like shapes on data points in line charts - but would be good to get people's feelings on this - I am not a fan and would be concerned that this could cause a lot of visual clutter that may make charts difficult to interpret -->

 ## Other success criterion to be aware of

-All data used to build charts from should be accessible already through other means as well, e.g. as an accompanying table, or a download file that users are pointed towards.
-All of this combined, will help to ensure that the data is as accessible as possible.
+Success Criterion 1.1.1 Non-text Content - this states that "All non-text content that is presented to the user has a text alternative that serves the equivalent purpose".
+This criterion applies in all scenarios, except for certain situations not relevant to this gudiance.

+This means that all data visualisations should have a text alternative.
+This is often given through the "alt text attribute" which is built into the code of the webpage or document.
+This can be accessed by screen reader users, but other users may have trouble getting to it.
+This is why the Government Digital Service (GDS) do not consider it best practice to provide alternative text through the alt attribute.
+They state that alternative text should be in the body text of the page so that all users have easy access to it.
+This is what is expected when you publish on GOV.UK.

+A text alternative may also be provided through supplying an accessible data table displaying the data in the visualisation.
+This can be done either as a HTML table on a webpage or as a downloadable file.

 ## Example colour palette

 We have developed an example colour palette that you can use for basic charts to meet the accessibility guidelines.
 This assumes you are making charts on a white background.

-This palette is based on the GDS colours - https://design-system.service.gov.uk/styles/colour/ - with a couple of variations.
-The GDS orange did not have a 3:1 ratio against white, so this has been darkened slightly.
-The GDS dark blue was too close to the purple for colour blind distinction.
-This dark blue has also been adjusted alongside the dark grey to give 3:1 contrast between each of them, and the background.
-The GDS bright purple has also been tweaked to work for colour blindness and have at least a 3:1 contrast with turquoise.
+This palette is based on the [GDS colours outlined in the GDS design system](https://design-system.service.gov.uk/styles/colour/) with a couple of variations:
+1. The GDS orange did not have a 3:1 ratio against white, so this has been darkened slightly
+2. The GDS dark blue has been adjust as it was too close to the purple for colour blind distinction
+3. The GDS dark blue has also been adjusted to give 3:1 contrast with the dark grey and the background
+4. The GDS bright purple has also been tweaked to work for colour blindness and have at least a 3:1 contrast with the turquoise.

 ### Example series